Governor Phil Murphy launched the Community College Opportunity Grant (“CCOG”) program on Thursday, September 27, 2018.

 For more details on student eligibility and program rules, please see the Policy and Procedures for the Spring 2019 pilot of the CCOG program.

-Students who are enrolled in one of the pilot county colleges should visit NJFAMS to access their student account and review their To Do List..
+Students who are enrolled in one of New Jersey’s county colleges should visit NJFAMS to access their student account and review their To Do List.